-After an initial review, candidates who meet our minimum academic requirements are notified via email and invited to complete our supplemental application.
+After an initial review, candidates who have earned a 3.0 GPA are invited via email to complete our supplemental application.
 A unique username and password are provided to each applicant.
 The supplemental application has three required components and is completed online.
-The deadline for submission of all components of the supplemental application is January 10, 2020.
+The deadline for submission of all components of the supplemental application is January 8, 2021.

 - Essay Questions